xmartlabs/xmartlabs.github.io/_posts/2016-02-19-ci-with-xcode-server-and-fastlane.md

 ln -s `which fastlane` /Applications/Xcode.app/Contents/Developer/usr/bin/fastlane
 {% endhighlight %}

-An nice feature of Xcode Server is the hability to send an email to selected people depending on the integration result.
-For example, if the integration fails because the project is not compiling or some tests are not passing, the bot can send an email to the last commiters notifying that the build has been broken.
-If you are planning using a gmail account to send emails you have to change the settings on the Mail service on Server app.
+A nice feature of Xcode Server is the ability to send an email to selected people depending on the integration result.
+For example, if the integration fails because the project is not compiling, or some tests are not passing, the bot can send an email to the last commiters notifying that the build has been broken.
+If you are planning to use a Gmail account to send emails, you have to change the settings on the Mail service on Server app.
 First enable the Mail service on Server.
 Then check the option *Relay outgoing mail through ISP*, on the Relay option dialog you have to put `smtp.gmail.com:587` in *Outgoing Mail Relay*, enable authentication and enter valid credentials.
 That's all, you have set up your Server to send email using your gmail account.

 ![Mail setup](/images/remer-xcode-server/mail-setup.png)